The Sound Lounge, London: Locations, past and present

-The venue's previous locations were first Tooting, then Wimbledon and then Morden before occupying the former premises of Sutton's Royal Bank of Scotland on Sutton High Street.
-Some activities continue at the Morden venue.
+The venue's previous locations were first Merton Abbey Mills, then Tooting, then Wimbledon and then Morden before occupying the former premises of Sutton's Royal Bank of Scotland on Sutton High Street.

 Activities

 Following the easing of lockdown, the Sutton and Morden venues had a limited opening in April 2021 for outdoor food and drink consumption and, at the Sutton venue, vinyl record sales at the Union Music Store within.
 A women's theatre event took place in June 2021, and Sunday jazz afternoons with vegan roast are planned.
 In addition to its normal meal sales, the venue works in conjunction with Time Out Youth Project at the Sutton Life Centre to provide free meals for young people with food insecurity.

-Plans for the future include the installation of a community garden, free hot drinks for local residents suffering from social isolation, and activities for pre-school children.
-They also plan to provide training for disadvantaged people aiming to become baristas and sound engineers.
+Additional initiatives include the installation of a community garden, free hot drinks for local residents suffering from social isolation, and activities for pre-school children.
+The venue also provide training for disadvantaged people aiming to become baristas and sound engineers.